magentabusiness/magentabusiness.github.io/_includes/templates/provisioning/without-credentials-type.md

 ### CoAP Example script

-To communicate with ThingsBoard we will use CoAPthon3 module, so we should install it: <br><br>
+To communicate with IoT Hub we will use CoAPthon3 module, so we should install it: <br><br>

 <b>pip3 install coapthon3 --user</b>